 Are content with their own company

 Most of the dissatisfaction humans experience in life is as a result of our relationships.
-Whether it’s romantic, family, friendship, other people have a way to cause some form of stressors in our lives.
+Whether it’s romantic, family, friendship, other people have a way to cause some form of stress in our lives.
 While extroverts thrive in presence of other people, introverts are content with their own company.
-Sometimes it seems as if an introvert is lonely; yet alone does not mean lonely.
-Plus how can introverts be lonely with all that self talk they do?
+They enjoy solitude.
+Sometimes it may seem as if an introvert is lonely; yet alone does not mean lonely.
+Plus how can introverts be lonely with all that self-talk they do?
 Introverts derive satisfaction from being alone and while they may appear lonely to others, they are actually having the time of their lives.
 Further, most introverts are conscious about what others think of them.
-Being alone therefore means they can be themselves without pretence and fear of being judged by others.
+Being alone therefore means they can be themselves without pretense and fear of being judged by others.
 Isn’t that just bliss?